KobeBergmans/Thesis_SPMV/README.md

 ## Running the tests

-The tests are made such that each implementation of SpMV multiplication is correct for a couple of matrices and different amounts of threads.
+The tests make sure that each implementation of SpMV multiplication is correct for a couple of matrices and different amounts of threads.
 The tests can be compiled by running `make test` and then run by performing `./test`.

-The input matrices on which the tests are run are obtained from the university of Florida sparse matrix collection [4].
+The input matrices on which the tests are run are obtained from the university of Florida sparse matrix collection [4] and stored in the [Test_Input](Test_Input/) folder.

 ## Remarks
 * There was not a way found to pin threads of threadpool or TBB to a CPU for cache reuse.
 The only way found was to force this in execution of the function/node by setting the affinity.
 This does not mean that a thread is fixed to a CPU but that only the tasks are fixed to a CPU.
 This is thus suboptimal.
 * Results for timings on different versions can be found in the folder Timing_Results.
+* Some scripts to make running timings and simulations easier can be found in the [Timing_Scripts](Timing_Scripts/) folder.
+* Some script to deal with the timing results can be found in the [Util_Scripts](Util_Scripts/) folder.
+* Some configurations which mimic modern processors can be found in the [Sniper_Configs](Sniper_Configs/) folder.

 ## References
 [1]: A.-J. N. Yzelman and D. Roose.
 High-level strategies for parallel shared-memory sparse matrix-vector multiplication.
 IEEE Transactions on Parallel and Distributed Systems, 25(1):116–125, 2014.